theJSZ/FM-synthesis-drum-machine/README.md

 - **Steps** two step buttons controlling whether the sound will trigger by default or not
 - **%** which introduces random variation to the step trigges. % at zero means the sound will trig if and only if the step button is active. % at full means the step will trig with a probability of 0.5 regardless of the step button status

 Additionally, there are **master controls** for pitch, FM amount (not implemented) and volume.
 Also controls for tempo and reverb parameters which do what you would expect.
 Tempo can be set in the range [60, 180] bpm.

-The **Mutate** control is not yet implemented to do anything
+The **Mutate** control changes dial values randomly as the sequence plays.

 ### TODO:
 - Add STK as submodule?
-- Implement **Mutate** so that it will change parameters by a random amount each time a step is passed.
-There should be a way to "lock" steps that are not wanted to mutate
+- "Mutate lock" for steps / parameters that are not wanted to mutate
-- Implement sound saving and loading.
+- Sound saving and loading.
 It should work like this: Right click on the dial strip brings up a context menu with the options to save and load.
 Choose save -> prompt for sound name, save sound.
 Choose load -> display saved sounds, select one, the step is set to those parameters.
 Perhaps also have categories of sounds such as "bass drum", "perc", "snare" etc